HParker/puzzleengine/readme.md

 # Disclaimer before you continue

-This is a Work in progress. the majority of example puzzles work (not including rigid objects or randomness)
+This is a Work in progress. the majority of example puzzles work (except rigid bodies, realtime games, sounds and some prelude fields)

 But if this project is interesting to you, consider contributing!
 Making a new implementation of PuzzleScript is a huge undertaking.
 I look forward to making puzzles with you.

+## Puzzles known to work

+- Stumper test puzzle
+- Simple Block Pushing Game
+- EYE EYE EYE
+- Match 3 Block Push
+- Block Faker
+- constellation z
+- Kettle
+- Lime Rick
+- Match 3 Block Push
+- Microban
+- neko puzzle
+- Notsnake
+- Octat
+- Zen Puzzle Garden
+- Soliquid
+- Watch Your Step

+## Contributing puzzle tests

+If you have a puzzle you would like to add to the test suite you can add the puzzle to the `puzzles/` directory with the `.puzz` extension and add a test solution to the `runnerTest.c` test file.
+Look at `test_runs_stumper` for a simple example.

 # Puzzle Engine